Getting Started

 Using the Template

-Section titled “Using the Template”Now that we have the template installed, open Visual Studio and select “New Project” from the welcome screen.
+Open Visual Studio and select “New Project” from the welcome screen.
 Then search “Outer Wilds” and the template should appear in the list.

 Set the project name to the name of your mod, please note this should NOT have spaces or special characters in it.
 The standard casing for projects is PascalCase, which involves capitalizing the start of every word and removing spaces.